Holographic correlators from multi-mode AdS$_5$ bubbling geometries: Introduction

-This paper is structured as follows.
+The remainder of this paper is structured as follows.
 In Section~\ref{llm-setup} we describe the derivation of the closed-form LLM metric for the profile \eqref{eq:ripplon-prof-multi-intro} to quadratic order, and its conversion into de Donder-Lorentz gauge.
 In Section~\ref{sec:probe-calcs} we solve the minimally coupled massless scalar wave equation with appropriate boundary conditions, to obtain the two sequences of correlators of two CPOs and two descendants in position space.
-In Section~\ref{sec:mellin-1} we write the correlators in Mellin space, analyze the respective superconformal Ward identities, confirm the CFT conjecture for the sequence $\langle \cO_3 \bar\cO_3 \bar\cO_{p} \cO_{p}\rangle$, and present our novel expression for the dynamical part of the sequence $\langle \cO_2 \bar\cO_3 \bar\cO_{p} \cO_{p+1}\rangle$.
+In Section~\ref{sec:mellin-1} we write the correlators in Mellin space, analyze the respective superconformal Ward identities, confirm the CFT expression of~\cite{Aprile:2017xsp,Rastelli:2016nze,Rastelli:2017udc} for the sequence $\langle \cO_3 \bar\cO_3 \bar\cO_{p} \cO_{p}\rangle$, present our compact explicit expression for the dynamical part of the sequence $\langle \cO_2 \bar\cO_3 \bar\cO_{p} \cO_{p+1}\rangle$, and confirm that it agrees with the results of~\cite{Rastelli:2016nze,Rastelli:2017udc,Arutyunov:2018neq,Arutyunov:2018tvn,Caron-Huot:2018kta}.
 In Section~\ref{sec:discussion} we discuss our results.